 Richmond

 Richmond (est. pop.
 232,945 — U.S. Census Bureau, 2024 ACS) is the state capital and an independent city surrounded by but not part of Henrico County and Chesterfield County.
 Richmond's circuit court and General District Court are city courts.
-The Richmond metro area — where many Richmonders have lived in both the city and the surrounding counties at different points — requires confirming the specific jurisdiction for any court-level search.
-A Henrico County search will not return Richmond City records.
+A Henrico County search will not return Richmond City records, and vice versa — the two are adjacent but entirely separate jurisdictions.

 Norfolk

 Norfolk (est. pop.
 235,437 — U.S. Census Bureau, 2024 ACS) is an independent city in the Hampton Roads metro, adjacent to Virginia Beach, Chesapeake, and Portsmouth — all also independent cities.
 Norfolk's Naval Station Norfolk is the largest naval station in the world, creating a large active-duty population with high address-history turnover.
-Norfolk City Circuit Court and General District Court handle all Norfolk matters separately from surrounding cities.
 A Hampton Roads search may require checking multiple independent city courts depending on where in the metro the person lived.

 Alexandria